SIDKIT

 Design Decisions

-- —Semantic Knowledge Base: 80+ JSON documents — chips, synthesis methods, games, SDK patterns.
-Cloudflare AI embeddings, cached in Vectorise.
+- —Semantic Knowledge Base: 150+ documents covering chips, synthesis methods, games, and SDK patterns — searchable via embeddings.

 - —Dual Design Systems: Two parallel component libraries — firmware OLED (C++/U8g2) and WebUI (React/TypeScript).